tikuro69/Django_Calendar/README.md

 Django + bootstrap_sb_admin + fullcalendar
 The purpose of this app is to add calendar functionality to a basic admin app.
-I have incorporated a fullcalendar into Django using the sb_admin2 template.
+I have incorporated a fullcalendar into Django using the sb_admin template.
 You can add, delete, and modify events in the calendar.

 ## How to SetUp